 There may be an occasion when an individual's condition needs immediate intervention in the classroom/workplace.
 The most likely examples are seizures, diabetic shock (insulin reaction), and heart attacks.
 Should such a situation arise, call 911 immediately and have someone call Campus Security at (509) 527-2222.
 Give the building name, room number, and description of the emergency.
-Although an ambulance is usually not needed for most seizure incidents and insulin reactions, Campus Security may transport the person to the Health Services for additional treatment and observation until the crisis is under control.
+Although an ambulance is usually not needed for most seizure incidents and insulin reactions, Campus Security may transport the person to the University Health Clinic for additional treatment and observation until the crisis is under control.

 Until emergency medical personnel are on the scene, there are some intervention techniques that should be started.
 For heart attacks, CPR treatment should be started immediately if the person is not breathing.
 Such emergencies are rare, but it is best to be prepared, remain calm, and know what to do if and when the need arises.